Keep wearing face masks, says Kirklees Council leader

 Coronavirus infection rates are currently very high across the country, including in Kirklees, where the rate is now highest amongst the 20-39 age group.

-Perhaps in anticipation of the figures being released, Clr Pandor said: “Infections are still rising and what we have to do is understand how we live with Covid.
+Perhaps in anticipation of the figures being released, Coun Pandor said: “Infections are still rising and what we have to do is understand how we live with Covid.

 “There will be measures that will be put in place for people who are ‘shielding’ and I suspect there are many of our staff who will fall into that category.